 For terminology purposes, VSC and VSS are one and the same document.

-Please check your new Hockey Canada Registry (HCR 3.0) account and verify that your Criminal Record Check/Vulnerable Sector Screening Check (CRC/VSC) qualification is up to date and not expiring May 1, 2020.
-For Officials 18 years and over, failure to have an updated VSC will prevent you from registering to re-certify for the 2020-2021 season.
+Please check your new Hockey Canada Registry (HCR 3.0) account and verify that your Criminal Record Check/Vulnerable Sector Screening Check (CRC/VSC) qualification is up to date and not expiring May 1, 2021.
+For Officials 18 years and over, failure to have an updated VSC will prevent you from registering to re-certify for the 2021-2022 season.

 Please ensure submission of your VSC or Criminal Offence Declaration Form through the following method: